chgdevtest/testpage/README.md

 ## Complete
 1. Push your branch up and create a pull request to master

-2. Email Stephen Armas <Stephen.Armas@chghealthcare.com> and Tom Sharrock <tom.sharrock@chghealthcare.com> that you have completed the challenge.
+2. Email Elizabeth Malone <elizabeth.malone@chghealthcare.com> and Tom Sharrock <tom.sharrock@chghealthcare.com> that you have completed the challenge.
 Please include your github account ame and how long the task took to complete.

 ## Hints
 - Bootstrap and other libraries are encouraged